 Information, both official and semi-official, on recent events in China is vague, contradictory, politically distorted and incomplete.
-Any attempt to build a social image of Mao's opponents, against whom the violence of the 'Cultural Revolution' was directed, confronts great difficulty.
+Any attempt to build a social image of Mao's opponents, against whom the violence of the "Cultural Revolution" was directed, confronts great difficulty.
 It is rather like the task the police undertake when it seeks to build up an 'identikit' picture from a mass of partial or incomplete testimonies.
 Doubtful and uncertain details must be discarded in favour of the features common to the many partial or inadequate reports.
-From these features can be built up a composite mental image which, while lacking specificity, nevertheless demonstrates all the general, i.e. essential features.
+From these features can be built up a composite mental image which, while lacking specificity, nevertheless demonstrates all the general i.e. essential features.
 Such features provide a distinct and immediately recognisable framework.
 Applying this method, Mao's adversaries are found:

-to be living in large and middle sized industrial towns (Chou En-lai said at a dinner in Peking on 14 January 1967, that it was in such towns that the Party first felt obliged to move against its opponents);
+- to be living in large and middle sized industrial towns (Chou En Lai said at a dinner in Peking on January 14th 1967, that it was in such towns that the Party first felt obliged to move against it's opponents);

--to comprise, within their ranks, high Party officials and well-known men (speech by Chou En-lai and articles in the Peking People's Daily); and people in official positions (leader in the theoretical review Red Flag);

-- to have fortified themselves in powerful positions (leader in People's Daily and Red Flag); - -to have some of their number in the management of the railways (articles in People's Paper and Red Flag); - -to be attempting to gain the workers' support by wage increases and the bestowing of social benefits and through the distribution of food and other goods (the People's Daily and the Red Flag); - to have interests closely tied to production (statement of a pro-Maoist group in Shanghai); - to distinguish themselves from the masses through their dress and life-style, neither proletarian nor peasant (numerous street witnesses); - -expressing opinions characterised by the Maoists as 'economistic'; these opinions reflect the atmosphere of industrial life and come into head-on collision with the Maoist conception that 'political work forms the basis of economic work' (the People's Daily and the Red Flag); - -to favour a policy which would, according to the Maoists, drive a wedge between the 'dictatorship of the proletariat' (i.e. the dictatorship of the Party) and the 'socialist system' (i.e. state capitalism) (the People's Daily and the Red Flag).
+- to compromise, within their ranks, high Party officials and well-known men (talk by Chou En Lai and articles in the Peking "Peoples' Daily"); and people in official positions (leader in the theoretical review, "Red Flag"); - to be attempting to gain the workers' support by wage increases, and the bestowing of social benefits, and through the distribution of food and other goods (the "Peoples' Daily" and the "Red Flag"); - to have interests closely tied to production (statement of a pro-Maoist group in Shanghai); - to distinguish themselves from the masses through their dress and a life-style, neither proletarian nor peasant (numerous street witnesses); - expressing opinions characterised by the Maoists as 'economistic'; these opinions reflect the atmosphere of industrial life and come into head on collision with the Maoist conception that "political work forms the basis of economic work" (the Peoples' Daily" and the "Red Flag"); - to favour a policy which would, according to the Maoists, drive a wedge between the "dictatorship of the proletariat" (i.e. the dictatorship of the Party) and the "socialist system" (i.e. state capitalism), (the "Peoples' Daily" and the "Red Flag").

-From all that precedes, Mao's opponents give the impression of being a group with roots in industrial life and including many Party officials.
+From all that precedes, Mao's opponents give the impression of being a group with roots in industrial life, and including many Party officials.
 They have financial influence and are in a position to allocate the products of industry (both food and other commodities).
 They have the power to grant wage increases and other social advantages.
 They can therefore be characterised as managers.

 The clearer the picture of Mao's opponents becomes, the more readily are they identifiable as the 'new class'.
-The real social differences between them and the Party correspond exactly to the theoretical differences between Wu Han and Teng To on the one hand and the Party on the other.
-It is no coincidence that in the early sixties Wu Han was not only an author but also assistant mayor of the large industrial town of Shanghai.
-Neither is it a coincidence that in the mid-sixties the mayor of Shanghai was one of those fighting the Party with more than a pen.
-Their so-called 'economism' was the atmosphere they encountered every day in the industrial climate of Shanghai.
+The real social differences between them and the Party corresponds exactly to the theoretical differences between Wu Han and Teng To on the one hand, and the Party on the other.
+It is no coincidence that, in the early sixties, Wu Han was not only an author but also assistant mayor of the large industrial town of Shanghai.
+Neither is it a coincidence that in the mid sixties the mayor of Shanghai was one of those fighting the Party with more than a pen.
+Their so-called 'economism' was the atmosphere they encountered every day, in the industrial climate of Shanghai.